Last updated on February 28th, 2023 at 12:32 pm.

 - Type of account and date of opening

-- Bank statements for the months of October 2013 to January 2014
+- Bank statements for the months of October (of the previous year) to January (of current year)

 - If the account was closed – a bank statement showing the closing balance